Wisconsin Wildlife Federation Conservation Leadership Coprs (CLC)

 CLC Members from Year 1 and 2 visiting the Aldo Leopold Shack in Baraboo, WI

 General Information on the Conservation League Corps

-The CLC is designed to provide expert training for juniors and seniors in high school along with college freshmen and sophomores to develop leadership skills and techniques to allow students the ability to analyze as well as develop conservation policies in his or her subject of interest.
+The CLC is designed to provide expert training for seniors in high school along with college freshmen and sophomores to develop leadership skills and techniques to allow students the ability to analyze as well as develop conservation policies in his or her subject of interest.
 Students involved will also gain experience advocating their conservation resolutions at the Annual Meeting for WWF.
 Successfully written and presented conservation resolutions may be adopted by WWF to serve as official polices.

 Training will be provided by current and former natural resource professionals in both public, non-profit as well as private sectors.
 Students will be presented with real-world experience and will receive feedback from professionals with expertise in conservation policy.
 Such interactions will be valuable to participants in relation to school success, future career aspirations, and involvement in conservation organizations.